MisterRabbit/api-package-sample/README.md

 # api-package-sample
-The sample of the API package
+The sample of the package